wrljet/hercules-helper/README.md

 You will be prompted a number of times between the major steps, to give you a chance to see the results of the last step, and to clue you into what will be happening next.

-Hercules will be "installed" (unless you include the ---no-install option), defaulting into ~/herctest/herc4x
+Hercules will be "installed" (unless you include the --no-install option), defaulting into ~/herctest/herc4x

 To set the required environment variables after installation, a script will be added